OpenDNS Family Shield Review: Quick Expert Summary

 It works for all popular devices, including iOS, Android, Windows, macOS, Chromebook, Linux, and Kindle.
 Unlike most parental control apps, it supports router configuration to protect all devices on your network, including devices that parental controls don’t usually work with, like gaming consoles.

-OpenDNS Family Shield is free, but there’s an option to upgrade to a paid plan if you want to get the most out of what OpenDNS offers.
+OpenDNS Family Shield is free and doesn’t require a sign-in, but there’s an option to upgrade to a plan (that’s also free!) to get the most out of what OpenDNS offers.

 Overall, I think there are much better parental control apps out there, like Qustodio, which includes customizable app and web filters, time limits, SMS & Call monitoring, and a lot more.